Exploring the origins of perpendicular magnetic anisotropy in amorphous Tb-Co via changes in medium-range ordering

 For all samples, Tc = 190$^{\circ}$C, T$_{comp}$ = -73$^{\circ}$C, and M$_{s}$ is approximately 150 emu/cc.
 All samples exhibited uniaxial PMA.

 A subset of the films measured with magnetometry were analyzed using FEM.
-To measure changes in the MRO of the ferrimagnetic films, FEM experiments were carried out using scanning transmission electron microscopy (STEM) in an FEI TitanX operated at an accelerating voltage of 200 kV.
-The third condenser lens was set to produce a convergence angle of 0.51 mrad resulting in a measured 2.2 nm diameter probe and a 15.5 pA probe current.
-Images were collected on an Orius charge coupled device (CCD) detector with an exposure time of 0.3 seconds and a camera length of 300 mm.
-The images were binned by a factor of four, to a final size of 512x512 pixels.
-Nanodiffraction data were collected as 12x12 image stacks (144 images per stack) for each film with 5 nm step sizes between regions of analysis.
-Collection was repeated four times per film (576 images in total per film) for statistical averaging over different regions of the film and to avoid excess contamination.
-During the experiment, all diffraction patterns were taken with the same imaging conditions to ensure that the effects of microscope misalignment were the same across all patterns.
-The small feature that appears around 4 nm$^{-1}$ in all spectra is from a defect on the CCD.
+To measure changes in the MRO of the ferrimagnetic films, FEM experiments were carried out using scanning transmission electron microscopy (STEM) in an FEI TitanX operated at an accelerating voltage of 200 kV and a 2.2 nm diameter probe.
+Scanning nanodiffraction acquisition parameters are detailed in the Supplemental Materials.
 Additionally, the films deposited at 20$^{\circ}$C and 300$^{\circ}$C were tilted at an angle varied between 0$^{\circ}$ and 40$^{\circ}$ in 5$^{\circ}$ increments to determine whether MRO varies with orientation through the film.